Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Transference and Countertransference

-Transference and countertransference are fascinating concepts in the realm of Jungian therapy that shed light on the intricate dynamics of the therapeutic relationship.
+Transference and countertransference are fascinating concepts in the field of Jungian therapy that shed light on the intricate dynamics of the therapeutic relationship.
 In this unique and transformative approach, transference refers to the unconscious transfer of feelings and emotions from the analysand to the analyst.

 It is as if the analysand's past experiences, particularly those associated with significant relationships, are projected onto the analyst, coloring the way they perceive and interact with them.